Toggle menu

 1. The right to be informed

-Individuals have the right to be informed about the collection and use of their personal data.
+You have the right to be informed about the collection and use of your personal data.
 This is a key transparency requirement under the UK GDPR.
-This 'privacy information' includes our purposes for processing your personal data, our retention periods for that personal data, and who it will be shared with.
-We must provide privacy information to individuals at the time we collect their personal data from them.
+This includes our purposes for processing your personal data, our data retention periods, and who we share it with.
+We must provide privacy information to you at the time we collect your personal data.

 2. The right of access

-Individuals have the right to access and receive a copy of their personal data, and other supplementary information.
+You have the right to access and receive a copy of your personal data, and other supplementary information.
 This is commonly referred to as a subject access request or 'SAR'.
 Individuals can make SARs verbally or in writing.

 3. The right to rectification

-The UK GDPR includes a right for individuals to have inaccurate personal data rectified, or completed if it is incomplete.
-An individual can make a request for rectification verbally or in writing.
+You have the right to have inaccurate personal data rectified, or completed if incomplete.
+You can make a request for rectification verbally or in writing.
 In certain circumstances we can refuse a request for rectification.
 This right is closely linked to the controller's obligations under the accuracy principle of the UK GDPR (Article (5)(1)(d)).

 4. The right to erasure

-The UK GDPR introduces a right for individuals to have personal data erased.
-The right to erasure is also known as 'the right to be forgotten'.
+You have the right to have personal data erased.
+This is also known as 'the right to be forgotten'.
 The right is not absolute and only applies in certain circumstances.
 Individuals can make a request for erasure verbally or in writing.

 5. The right to restrict processing

-Individuals have the right to request the restriction or suppression of their personal data.
+You have the right to request the restriction or suppression of your personal data.
 This is not an absolute right and only applies in certain circumstances.
 When processing is restricted, we are permitted to store the personal data, but not use it.
 An individual can make a request for restriction verbally or in writing.

 6. The right to data portability

-The right to data portability allows individuals to obtain and reuse their personal data for their own purposes across different services.
-It allows them to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way, without affecting its usability.
-Doing this enables individuals to take advantage of applications and services that can use this data to find them a better deal or help them understand their spending habits.
+You have the right to obtain and reuse your personal data for your own purposes.
+It allows you to move, copy or transfer personal data.
+Safe and secure transfer from one IT environment to another enables use of other applications and services.
+For example, to find you a better deal or help you understand your spending habits.
 The right only applies to information an individual has provided to a controller.

 7. The right to object

-The UK GDPR gives individuals the right to object to the processing of their personal data in certain circumstances.
-Individuals have an absolute right to stop their data being used for direct marketing.
-An individual can make an objection verbally or in writing.
-You may not be able to object to your information being used, held, or shared under certain circumstances.
-For example, where we have a duty to safeguard a vulnerable adult or a child, or the prevention and detection of crime, or where we are required to fulfil our statutory obligations.
+You have the right to refuse the processing of your personal data in certain circumstances.
+You have an absolute right to stop use of your data for direct marketing.
+You can make an objection verbally or in writing.
+You may not be able to object to the holding, using or sharing of your information under certain circumstances.
+Examples include:

-• automated individual decision-making (making a decision solely by automated means without any human involvement); and
+• automated decision-making - decisions made solely by automated means without any human involvement

-• profiling (automated processing of personal data to evaluate certain things about an individual).
-Profiling can be part of an automated decision-making process.
+• profiling - automated processing of personal data to evaluate certain things about an individual (can be part of an automated decision-making process)

-Article 22 of the UK GDPR has additional rules to protect individuals if you are carrying out solely automated decision-making that has legal or similarly significant effects on them.
+Article 22 of the UK GDPR also has rules protecting you from legal or significant effects of solely automated decision-making.

-Where you would like to exercise your information rights or require any more information about your rights please contact:
+If you would like to exercise your information rights or need any more information about them, please contact:

 Data Protection Officer